GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 ```
 Robust_Portfolio.ipynb
 ```
-To run the portfolio optimization experiment with non-concave distortion function (Prelec), click on the file:
+To run the portfolio optimization experiment with inverse S-shaped distortion function (Prelec), click on the file:
 ```
 Prelec_Portfolio.ipynb
 ```
-The .py files are support files that contain functions which are needed in the experiments.
+The .py files are support files that contain functions, which are needed in the experiments.
 See the comments in these files for further details.